How It Works

 Reference is not available in all systems.)

 hyperstimulation syndrome than does human menopausal gonadotropin (hMG),

 another treatment for ovulation problems.
 The small pump used for GnRH may be

 bothersome to some people.
-And hMG treatment requires daily monitoring by a
+But hMG treatment requires daily monitoring by a

 Complete the new medication information form (PDF)(What is a PDF document?) to help you understand this medication.